jsombat/jsd327-class-repo/final-project-worksheet/readme.md

 #### MVP

-- Find and use external api
-- Render data on page
-- Allow user to choose favorites
-- Save their choices in firebase
+- Display Cards
+- Make a Form
+- Collect the user info in a JSON
+- Show a confirmation screen
+- Email a confirmation (?)

 #### PostMVP

-- Add user auth
+- Put JSON in a spreadsheet
+- User Login
+- Hide cards that have already happened

 ## Functional Components